 - If any dispute arises in relation to goods supplied by the Company to the customer the Company may by notice to the customer at any time prior to determination by a court require that such dispute or part thereof be determined by arbitration according to law.
 The arbitration is to be conducted in accordance with the relevant Commercial Arbitration Act (of whatever name) of the State or Territory nominated as being the governing law and in the capital city of that State or Territory.
 The Company may give notice that any dispute with the customer is arbitrated with any other dispute relating to the same goods or issues.
 There is to be a single arbitrator appointed by agreement or failing agreement by the president of the law society of that State or Territory.
 The arbitrator’s decision is final and binding subject to any right of appeal under the relevant Commercial Arbitration Act.

 - The reference of a dispute to arbitration does not affect the customer’s obligation to pay the price of goods when due which must be paid without deduction or equitable or other set off pending the resolution of any dispute whether referred to arbitration or otherwise.

-- These Terms are governed by the laws of the State of Victoria and the parties unconditionally submit to the jurisdiction of the courts of Victoria and courts entitled to hear appeals from these courts.
+- These Terms are governed by the laws of the State of Victoria, Australia and the parties unconditionally submit to the jurisdiction of the courts of Victoria and courts entitled to hear appeals from these courts.